thejustinwalsh/castledb-godot/README.md

 Enable the plugin in the Project Settings.

-Add a CastleDB file somewhere in your project hiarchy.
+Add a CastleDB file somewhere in your project hierarchy.
 Your CastleDB file must use the `.cdb` extension for the importer to generate code.

 Add the imported CastleDB file to your AutoLoad scripts in Project Settings.